netwrix/privilege-secure/api-docs/AccessControlPolicy/ListNamesAsync.md

 ## Get names and ids for all access policies.
+(Auth roles: Admin,UserPlus)

 <a id="opIdListNamesAsync"></a>